anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

   * 6.45 ('it is out of the abundance of the heart that the mouth speaks'): see Matthew 12.34-35 (which is omitted) and a near parallel in Mark 7.20-23, which is (mostly) included in Mark 7.1-8, 14, 15, 21-23.
   * 6.46 ('Lord ... do what I say'): see Matthew 7.21, which is included in 7.21-29.
   * 6.47-49 ('house ... without a foundation'): see Matthew 7.24-27, which is included in 7.21-29.

+Year A

+* **Genesis 1.1 &ndash; 2.3** is about the creation of the heavens and the earth. **Psalm 136** or **Psalm 136.1-9, 23-26** is about God who 'made the heavens' (5-9) and 'gives food to all creatures' (25).
+* **Romans 8.18-25** says that 'the creation waits with eager longing for the revealing of the children of God'.
+* **Matthew 6.25-34** says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
+(Also set for Harvest Thanksgiving, Year B.)
+  * Matthew 7.1-2: see Luke 6.27-38.
+  * Matthew 7.3-5: omitted, along with its parallel in Luke 6.41-42 (NB: RCL 'Proper 3').
+  * Matthew 7.6: omitted.
+  * Matthew 7.7-11: see Luke 11.1-13.
+  * Matthew 7.12a: see Luke 6.27-38.
+  * Matthew 7.12b: omitted.
+  * Matthew 7.13-14: omitted, along with its close parallel in Luke 13.22-24.
+  * Matthew 7.15-20: omitted.

 ## 1 before Lent